iluwatar/java-design-patterns/adapter/README.md

 }
 ```

-Now let's say the pirates are coming and our captain needs to escape but there is only a fishing boat available.
+Now, let's say the pirates are coming and our captain needs to escape but there is only a fishing boat available.
 We need to create an adapter that allows the captain to operate the fishing boat with his rowing boat skills.

 ```java
 @Slf4j
 public class FishingBoatAdapter implements RowingBoat {